ZetCode

 }

-The example creates a new dictionary and modifies it using several built-in methods.
+This example creates a Dictionary and modifies it by adding, removing, and clearing entries using built-in methods.

 var users = new Dictionary<string, int>()